 Synthetic marijuana end users report experiences related to these developed by all-natural marijuana — elevated mood, relaxation, and altered perception.
 Typically, the results can be stronger than these of all-natural marijuana due to the synthesized chemical compounds.
 Some end users report psychotic results like excessive anxiousness, paranoia, and hallucinations.

 The cannabinoid compounds located in synthetic marijuana act on the same cell receptors as these affected by the THC in all-natural marijuana.
-Identified compounds consist of HU-210, CP 47,497 and homologues, JWH-018, JWH-073, JWH-398, JWH-250 and oleamide.2 Nonetheless, some of the synthesized compounds in fake marijuana bind significantly much more strongly to THC receptors than standard marijuana, which can lead to a much more effective, unpredictable or hazardous effect.
-Some synthesized compounds have been noted to be a hundred instances much more potent than the common THC located in marijuana.
-In addition, as with a lot of illicit designer medicines, the chemical composition might be unknown and some goods might be laced with other toxic chemical compounds.
+Identified compounds consist of HU-210, CP 47,497 and homologs, JWH-018, JWH-073, JWH-398, JWH-250 and oleamide.2 Nonetheless, some of the synthesized compounds in fake marijuana bind significantly much more strongly to THC receptors than standard marijuana, which can lead to a much more compelling, unpredictable or hazardous effect.
+Some synthesized compounds have been noted to be a hundred instances much more potent than the natural THC located in marijuana.
+Also, as with a lot of illicit designer medicines, the chemical composition might be unknown, and some goods might be laced with other toxic chemical compounds.
 The stronger binding of the synthetic chemical compounds to the THC receptor websites in the brain might lead to the excessive anxiousness and paranoia that have been reported in some end users.

 Extent of Synthetic Marijuana Use

-Even though the chemical compounds sprayed on plant material to make synthetic marijuana have been previously not effortlessly detectable in common drug tests, that is shifting and some drug tests now consist of assays to recognize five widespread compounds located in synthetic marijuana.
+Even though the chemical compounds sprayed on plant material to make synthetic marijuana have been previously not effortlessly detectable in standard drug tests, that is shifting, and some drug tests now consist of assays to recognize five widespread compounds located in synthetic marijuana.